nesbox/TIC-80/templates/zig/README.md

 # ZIG Starter Project Template

 This is a ZIG / TIC-80 starter template.
-To build it, ensure you have the latest stable Zig release (0.11) or the development release (0.12), then run:
+To build it, ensure you have the latest development release (`0.12.0-dev.1482+e74ced21b` or newer), then run:

 ```
 zig build -Doptimize=ReleaseSmall